DevShaikh/DevShaikh/README.md

 Software Engineer | MERN Stack | 4+ Years Experience
 ---------------------------------------------------------

-Hello, fellow coders! 👋 I'm Ahmed Shaikh, a passionate Software Engineer with a focus on the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-I love crafting efficient and user-friendly web applications that make a positive impact.
+Hello, fellow coders! 👋 I'm Ahmed Shaikh, a Results-driven Software Engineer with expertise in building modern web applications using Next.js and React for frontend development, and Express.js, MongoDB, and Prisma for backend services.
+Strong foundation in full-stack development principles, with a proven track record of delivering high-quality code on time.
+Adept at collaborating with cross-functional teams to design, develop, and deploy scalable solutions that meet business objectives.

 🔧 Tech Stack: